 Some will get emotional.
 Others will shut down and close themselves off.
 Your children may get angry and lash out, possibly targeting their emotions at you or other family members.
 Be patient with them and understand that the thought of losing their mother or father is the driving force behind their words or actions.
 They’re just kids, after all, and even the most mature adults struggle with news that they or a loved one has mesothelioma.

 At San Diego Home Caregivers, our compassionate caregivers are here to help families navigate life after a diagnosis like cancer.
 We offer a variety of home care services that can be customized to meet your needs — from assistance with transportation to and from medical appointments and help preparing nutritious meals to respite care and light housekeeping.
-Contact us today at (619) 487-9000 to learn more about how our home care services in La Jolla and the surrounding communities can provide you and your family with peace of mind.
+Contact us today at (619) 487-9000 to learn more about how our in-home care in La Jolla and the surrounding communities can provide you and your family with peace of mind.